lucafrance/lucafrance.github.io/_posts/2022-08-11-bitcoin-wallet.md

 Without the backup, you may lose incoming payments to the address.

 Bitcoin Core can create addresses for your wallet.
-You can copy the address directly or share it as an url or QR code for other applications.
+You can copy the address directly or share it as an URI or QR code for other applications.

 ![](/assets/2022/bitcoin-wallet/bitcoin-core-create-address.png)